anurag-327/socicons/README.md

 ## Supported Icons

-Socions supports a wide range of icons, including icons for famous brands and popular tech stacks.
+socicons supports a wide range of icons, including icons for famous brands and popular tech stacks.
 You can use these icons to enhance the visual appeal of your website or application.
 Here's a list of some of the supported icons along with their corresponding icon names:

 - Airbnb (`airbnb`)
 - Algolia (`algolia`)